 The strangest of these was surely the South Korean film I’m a Cyborg, But That’s Ok (2006), a peculiar romance set at an asylum in which a girl believes she is a cyborg.

 One of the more original treatments was the Amicus anthology Asylum (1972) in which a prospective new doctor at an asylum is asked as part of his job interview to talk to the inmates and determine which of then is the previous head doctor, each of which proceeds to tell a horror story as he speaks to them.
-A similar narrative framing device is used in the anthology Tales That Witness Madness (1973).
+A similar narrative framing device is used in the anthology Tales That Witness Madness (1973) and Sanitarium (2013).

 The framing device where a story is narrated by someone who has been incarcerated appears in other films like A Tale of Two Sisters (2003), Jennifer’s Body (2009) and The Turn of the Screw (2009).
 The Shout (1978) reveals itself as a tall tale being told by an inmate.

-A common theme in recent years, especially with the real world closure of psychiatric institutions, is of abandoned asylums featuring disturbed figures lurking or else as a placed haunted by past atrocities.
+A common theme in recent years, especially with the real world closure of psychiatric institutions, is of abandoned asylums featuring disturbed figures lurking or else as haunted by past atrocities.

-The Danish black comedy Men & Chicken (2015) concerns brothers finding the father’s abandon asylum and animal hybrid experiments there.
+The Danish black comedy Men & Chicken (2015) concerns brothers finding the father’s abandoned asylum and the leftovers from human-animal hybrid experiments conducted there.
+The leftovers from abominable experiments conducted in an asylum still remain in The Lurking Fear (2023).

 Quite in a category of their own are William Peter Blatty’s asylum-set black comedy The Ninth Configuration (1979); Rats (2003) about an asylum overrun by intelligent rats; and Zack Snyder’s bizarre fantasy Sucker Punch (2011) where girl inmates dream of themselves in alternate reality scenarios as a means of escape.